banglabasics/banglabasics.github.io/cheat-sheets/nouns.md

 ### Nominative Case

-The direct case is the form of the noun without any extra suffixes It is used for the subject of a verb, like the nominative case in many European languages.
+The nominative case is the form of the noun without any extra case suffixes.
+It is used for the subject of a verb, like the nominative case in many European languages.

+> মা কাজ করছে। <br>
+> *Ma kaj korche.* <br>
+> 'Mother is working.'

+The nominative case is also used when the direct object of a verb is an inanimate noun.

+> ছেলেটা ভাত খাচ্ছে। <br>
+> *Cheleṭa bhat khacche.* <br>
+> 'The boy is eating.'

 ### Objective Case

+The objective case is used when the object of a verb is animate.
+The suffix for the objective case is -কে *-ke*.

+> বাবা

 ### Genitive Case